-LIF 700 LIFE SKILLS/PERSONAL 1 SEMESTER 0.5 CREDITS
+LIF700 LIFE SKILLS/PERSONAL 1 SEMESTER 0.5 CREDITS

 DEVELOPMENT (ELECTIVE)

 PREREQUISITE: NONE ONLINE

 This course is designed to increase your success in school and in your personal life.
 The course helps students increase personal growth, develop study skills, set and pursue meaningful goals, and develop positive personal qualities such as self-esteem, a positive attitude, self-discipline, and self-motivation.
+Students will also study and learn real world skills of personal finance through 37 different modules (topic areas) which focus on the basics of budgeting and money management as well as more advanced topics like investing and insurance.

-MED 700 INTRO TO MEDICAL TERMS 1 SEMESTER 0.5 CREDITS
+MED700 INTRO TO MEDICAL TERMS 1 SEMESTER 0.5 CREDITS

 (ELECTIVE)

 PREREQUISITE: NONE ONLINE